rsolano/CarND-Advanced-Lane-Lines-P4/README.md

 The curvature is calculated by converting the lane line pixel values detected to world space and fitting a second order polynomial on the resulting left and right values.
 Then I use the equation for the radius of the curvature `R=(1+(2Ay+B)*2)*1.5/2A` to get the curvature values for each lane line.
 The pixel to meter conversion values used are 30/720 meters per pixel in y dimension and 3.7/700 meters per pixel in x dimension.

 For the vehicle offset lane calculation I assume the camera is at the center of the image.
 The lane center is calculated from the detected left and right lane points closest to the vehicle (highest y value).
-The offset is difference between the camera position and the lane center.
+The offset is the difference between the camera position and the lane center.
 The value is also converted to meters using the same scale as in the curvature step.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.